 This might mean we need to be brave enough to try new tools and let go of how we used to do things.
 This doesn’t mean they were bad.
 It just means we have more options.

-This might mean we stop doing some things that, in the back of our minds, we wondered if we should keep doing, but we always did them because we didn’t know how to pivot.
+This might mean we stop doing some things that, in the back of our minds, we wondered if we should keep doing, but we always did them because we didn’t know how to pivot or quit.

 This for sure means we have the power to raise the question: if we need to do things differently, how can we maximize and create a new way forward that could be better?